 Cancer of uterus, ovary etc

 A gynaecological laparoscopy is a procedure that helps a doctor examine your uterus, fallopian tubes and ovaries.
-Compared to the open surgery, gynecologic laparoscopic surgery offers several advantages including:
+Compared to open surgery, gynecologic laparoscopic surgery offers several advantages including:

 Smaller incisions in the lower abdomen, no organ exposure results in lower chances of infection